-

 School health services is the link between the complex systems of education and health.
 In partnership with parents and staff, school nurses identify and assist in removing health-related barriers to learning and academic success.
 The ability of a child to learn is directly related to their health.

-We are here to provide whatever nursing assistance is necessary that would allow for a child to adequately access the curriculum.
-Please feel free to call your child’s school nurse with any concerns especially if their health status has changed, they have been diagnosed with a serious/contagious illness or injury or will be absent.
+We are here to provide whatever nursing assistance is necessary that would allow a child to adequately access the curriculum.
+Please feel free to call your child’s school nurse with any concerns, especially if their health status has changed, they have been diagnosed with a serious/contagious illness or injury or will be absent.

 Emergencies